dirkkredler/docker4symfony/README.md

     $ echo "/profile\n/coverage\n" >> .gitignore

-for easier usage you should the `make` command with the enclosed Makefile:
+for easier usage you should use the `make` command with the enclosed Makefile:

     $ cp vendor/dirkkredler/docker4symfony/Makefile .